 How gentrification is affecting housing prices in St. Louis

 St. Louis has been at the center of virtually every facet of urban development.
-As one of the great American cities; a hub for transport, industry, and culture, we’ve pretty much experienced it all.
+As one of the great American cities and a hub for transport, industry, and culture, we’ve pretty much experienced it all.

 Gentrification is the process by which people are pushed out of their neighborhoods by people with money to spend on improving them.
 It’s a huge hot-button issue in cities like Boston, San Francisco, and New York City.

 When a formerly depressed neighborhood suddenly becomes hot, rapid growth can transform an area almost overnight.
 But it can also bring expensive growing pains.
 Is gentrification making St. Louis unaffordable?

 Gentrification can happen quickly.
 As higher-income buyers move into a growing neighborhood, the cost of living goes up.
 Rents typically escalate, forcing poor and working-class families to move elsewhere.

 For many residents, the effects of gentrification can quickly become a political issue.
 The question is whether the benefits outweigh the drawbacks.

 Top 10 gentrifying cities in the USA